ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/rt02_setup.md

 ---
-title: "Setup: Enabling ray tracing"
+title: "Setup: enabling ray tracing"
 weight: 3

 ### FIXED, DO NOT MODIFY